Program

 Anna Rosell & Jerome Badaut

-Modelling ischemic stroke in mice: is MCAo really MCAo?
+Modelling ischemic stroke in mice: Is MCAo really MCAo?

 Nick Plesnila (University of Munich (LMU), Germany)